jp-guiang/ask-nicely-test/README.md

 ## Personal Reflections/Notes

-This as my first time using typescript and using the Vue.js composition API.
+This was my first time using Typescript and using the Vue.js composition API.
 Previously, I was using the data model for Vue.
-This mean that I went slower than I usually would have since I pushed myself to learn something new.
-I didn't get to create as much tests as I wanted but I wanted to at least have one in for the service method.
+This meant that I went slower than I usually would have since I pushed myself to learn something new.
+I didn't get to create as much tests as I wanted but I wanted to at least have one for the service method.
 Ideally, I would've made tests for the components and service methods.

-Getting the functionality working was quite easy for be but I ended up spending too much time on styling, which ended up giving me less time to do tests.
+Getting the functionality working was quite easy for me but I ended up spending more time on styling, and gave me less time to do tests.
 I should've gotten the functionality working, written tests and completed styling after.

-The Create to do task to make the POST API call was a bit tricky.
+The `CREATE_TODO` task to make the POST API call was a bit tricky.
 Initally, I was getting a CORS error and was not getting any response back.
-Then I added a header for the content-type and that resulted in getting a 400 as a response.
-Im not sure if my header was wrong or whether there was something wrong in the request body.
+Then I added a header to the request, for the content-type and that resulted in getting an error 400 as a response.
+I'm not sure if my header was wrong or whether there was something wrong in the request body.
 Regardless, I added a cause to handle the API error.

 ## Proposed improvements, solutions and features